lzwjava/blog-source/notes/2025-07-01-apple-silicon-leader-en.md

 ---
-title: "Apple's Silicon Architect"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Apple's Silicon Architect
 translated: false
-generated: true
 ---

 **Johny Srouji** is a key figure in the tech industry, particularly known for his pivotal role in **Apple Inc.** as the **Senior Vice President of Hardware Technologies**.
 Born in **Haifa, Israel**, to a Lebanese Maronite Christian family, Srouji holds a **Bachelor’s and Master’s degree in Computer Science** from the **Technion – Israel Institute of Technology**, one of the top technical universities in the world.